phiresky/typed-socket.io/README.md

 Source code on GitHub: [phiresky/typed-socket.io](https://github.com/phiresky/typed-socket.io)

-**Note** that an alternative implementation of (purely compile-time) typed events are included in [Socket.io 4.x](https://socket.io/docs/v3/migrating-from-3-x-to-4-0/#Typed-events) itself.
+**Note** that an alternative implementation of (purely compile-time) typed events are included starting from [Socket.io 4.x](https://socket.io/docs/v3/migrating-from-3-x-to-4-0/#Typed-events) itself.
+This library was written a few years earlier.
+The implementation and functionality is somewhat different.
+This library also has optional runtime type checking with io-ts (for a production environment you'll not get around runtime type checking), other than that I'm not sure if it's still worth using.

 ## Basic Usage (purely compile-time)